cheryl-qian/cheryl-qian/projects/rock-paper-scissors/tutorial.md

      ```bash
      git clone https://github.com/cheryl-qian/cheryl-qian.git
      ```
-   - *Note: Replace `your-username` with your actual GitHub username.*

 4. **Navigate to the Game Directory**
    - Change to the directory where the game is located:
      ```bash